Search

 Lapland What to visit Ultimate Guide Snowmobile

-In terms of temperature, you can’t ignore the fact that winters are extremely harsh here.
-Temperatures in December and January can easily reach -30°C and it snows very often.
-However, don’t let snow and extreme cold scare you into visiting Lapland.
-It is perfectly possible to manage the cold by wearing appropriate clothing and so I have written an exclusive blog post on what to wear in extreme weather conditions.
+Don’t let snow and extreme cold scare you into visiting Lapland.
+It is perfectly possible to manage the cold by wearing appropriate clothing.
+Check out my detailed guide on what to wear in extreme weather conditions.

 Lapland What to visit Ounasvaara Trail